zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE0489 error message: *Select an entity for the data source of this [dynamic image](/refguide/image-viewer/).*

-You will get CE0489 if you have added a dynamic image to a page, it is placed inside a data view or a list view, but an entity for the dynamic image is not specified.
+You get CE0489 if you have added a dynamic image to a page, it is placed inside a data view or a list view, but an entity for the dynamic image is not specified.

 To fix CE0489, open dynamic image properties > the **Data source** section and select an entity in the **Entity (path)** field.